danzeeeman/httpsTestApp/README.md

 ###This is a Test App for HTTPS support in openFrameworks.
 I like using test apps when debugging a defect/bug and sometimes its easier to show a problem to someone else than to describe it.
 Also if someone else wants to look at the issue because they know what is wrong and how to fix it they can quickly grab this project and code away.
-This won't win any points for being elegant but it.
+This won't win any points for being elegant.

 What it does: